AutoCAT: Reinforcement Learning for Automated Exploration of Cache-Timing Attacks: Design and Implementation

-For real hardware, having the agent interact with hardware for each action is slow and also makes the training more susceptible to system noise.
-To address this challenge, for training on real hardware, we execute all instructions in an episode together as a batch.
-The latency subspace is masked until the agent make a guess, when all instructions within an episode are executed and latency of memory accesses are revealed.

 {\bf RL Algorithm and DNN Model} In this paper, We use proximal policy optimization (PPO)~\cite{schulman2017proximal} since it typically performs similarly or better than other methods while being much simpler to tune \cite{openai}.
-For most experiments, we use a multi-layer perceptron (MLP) \cite{hastie2009elements} to encode our RL policy.
-The input states, encoded as one-hot vectors, are sent to two hidden layers, each with 256 neurons and \texttt{tanh} activation, followed by a softmax that outputs action probability.
-In certain scenarios, we also use a Transformer \cite{vaswani2017attention} model (input feature dimensions 128, 1 layer encoder, 8-head, FFN dimension 2048) to learn step-wise representation, followed by average-pooling over steps for sequence embedding.
-Other recurrent models like LSTMs \cite{hochreiter_long_1997} or RNNs can also be used but may be more difficult to tune.
+Our preliminary study also indicates that PPO converges faster than Ape-X DQN\cite{horgan2018distributed} in our context.
+We use a Transformer \cite{vaswani2017attention} model (input feature dimensions 128, 1 layer encoder, 8-head, feed-forward network dimension 2048) as the backbone.
+Like BERT \cite{devlin-etal-2019-bert} model, we only use the Transformer Encoder to learn step-wise representation.
+We then use an average-pooling over steps to generate sequence embedding.